-One of the most publicized cases of extrasensory perception reported in West Virginia involved the deaths of a mother and six children in the town of Sutton on February 19, 1911.
+One of the most publicized cases of extrasensory perception (ESP) reported in West Virginia involved the deaths of a mother and six children in the town of Sutton, near the very center of West Virginia, on February 19, 1911.

-According to author and publisher Jim Comstock, who recounted the details in the W.Va.
-Heritage Encyclopedia in 1976, the tragedy unfolded shortly after midnight in Sutton, though the incidence of second sight was reported at Charleston, more than 60 miles away.
+The tragedy unfolded shortly after midnight in Sutton, though the incidence of second sight was reported at Charleston, more than 60 miles away, according to historian Jim Comstock, who recounted the details in the W.Va.
+Heritage Encyclopedia in 1976.

-Persons who believe in "second sight” most often profess that it is a form of extrasensory perception, whereby a person perceives information in the form of a vision of events that occur before they happen (precognition) or from remote locations (remote viewing).
+Persons who believe in "second sight" consider it a form of extrasensory perception, whereby a person perceives information in the form of a vision of events that occur elsewhere or before they happen, known alternatively as "remote viewing" or "precognition."